schuchert/schuchert.github.io/_posts/2025-09-05-posterior-chain.md

 | Flamenco A                  | 5 mins x (r/l) | Hamstrings, Inner Thighs, Glutes, Hips, Calves, Lower Back                  |
 | Twister                     | 5 mins x (r/l) | Hamstrings, Obliques, Side Body, Lower Back, Spine                          |
 | Forward Fold                | 5 mins         | Hamstrings, Calves, Glutes, Lower Back, Spine, Neck, Shoulders              |

-Note: Calves / ankles
-This includes up to three different muscles: Soleus, Gastrocnemius, Plantaris.
-A given stretch that lists calves / ankles might not hit all three.
-This could be in general, or how you position your body.
-A mix of different stretches will increase the chances of stretching all three.